KristianS1991/Backend-Tech-Test-2019/README.md

 1. Clone or download the repository.
 2. Run `pip install pony psycopg2-binary` in the terminal, within the repository folder.
 #### For Part One
-2. In the terminal, run the Bash command `createdb user-database` to create the SQL database.
+2. In the terminal, run the Bash command `createdb user-database` to create the database.
 3. Run `python part_one.py` within the repository folder in the terminal, this will seed the database with the set of user data.
 #### For Part Two
 4. Run `python part_two.py` within the repository folder in the terminal, this will run the unit test on the function from `part_one.py`.